Skip to content

 The funding fee isn't always the villain

 The one real cost on a VA loan is the funding fee, rolled into the loan.
-It sounds scary until you compare it to PMI over time — and it's waived entirely for veterans with service-connected disabilities.
+It sounds scary until you compare it to PMI over time — and it's waived entirely for Veterans with service-connected disabilities.
 For most borrowers, the math still comes out well ahead of any other low-down option.

 You can reuse your benefit

-A lot of veterans think the VA loan is a one-shot deal.
+A lot of Veterans think the VA loan is a one-shot deal.
 It's not.
 You can restore your entitlement after selling, and in some cases you can even carry two VA loans at the same time.
 If you're PCS-ing or moving up, this is worth a 20-minute conversation before you assume you need to go conventional.

 Assumable loans — the quiet superpower